International Right of Way Association: Consultants

 IRWA is also a sponsoring organization of the Appraisal Foundation.

 Members

-IRWA has over 10,000 professional members worldwide who are a group of multi-disciplined professionals employed by private industries and government agencies, including acquisition agents, project managers, appraisers, environmental specialists, engineers, property disposition professionals, real estate attorneys, property managers, relocation assistance agents, surveyors, title expert and utility employees.
+IRWA has over 8,000 professional members worldwide who are a group of multi-disciplined professionals employed by industries and government agencies.
+This includes acquisition agents, project managers, appraisers, environmental specialists, engineers, property disposition professionals, real estate attorneys, property managers, relocation assistance agents, surveyors, title experts, and utility employees.

 Education

-IRWA's education and training programs provide a foundation for right of way professionals across the United States and Canada in all right of way disciplines: negotiation and acquisition, management, appraisal, relocation assistance, environmental, asset/property management, real estate law, engineering and surveying.
+IRWA's education and training programs provide a foundation for right of way professionals across the United States and Canada in all right of way disciplines: negotiation and acquisition, management, appraisal, relocation assistance, environmental, asset/property management, real estate law, engineering, and surveying.

 Credentialing

 IRWA offers two career paths for right of way professionals: a generalist path and a specialist path, both of which can be achieved by taking IRWA educational courses.
 IRWA's premier designation, the SR/WA Senior Right of Way Professional, is the highest designation available to right of way professionals.